Ezequiel Tovar Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Ezequiel Tovar and his .561 slugging percentage over his past 10 games, take on starter Michael Grove and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (.385 batting average in his past 10 games), battle starting pitcher Emmet Sheehan and the Los Angeles Dodgers at Coors Field, Thursday at 8:40 PM ET.

+In his most recent game, he racked up three RBI (going 2-for-4 with a double and a walk) against the Dodgers.

 Ezequiel Tovar Game Info & Props vs. the Dodgers